 For me Systems approach has been most significant as to providing a direction towards interdisciplinary and transdisciplinary design.

 More specifically I use it for bridging biology and architecture in problem solving, I believe Systems approach is a powerful way for analogical thinking and connecting fields.

 Defne Sunguroglu Hensel, PhD fellow, Oslo School of Architecture and Design, Oslo

 The gathered material from my fieldwork at Kampen Residential Care+ is going to be analyzed and structured as activities' by applying the third generation of activity theory (Engeström, 1999).
 In doing so I am reading the material in a way that interprets the information into goal oriented actions carried out by the included design participators (the elderly living within in the smarthouse building).
 All the identified and parallel elderly activities are mapped by use of the gigamapping technique to achieve a complex overview of the contextual frame of the elderly' daily life to inform the further system design process.
 Thus, by using gigamapping enables me to capture the technical, social and cultural aspects of the users' need to better understanding the interpreted activities.

 Anita Woll, PhD fellow, University of Oslo, Oslo

 We have integrated the Gigamap approach as a practice for system mapping and generative system design at OCAD University.
 Our graduate course in Understanding Systems and Systemic Design develops a foundation in systems thinking and theory, and we shift toward social systems and design during the course, where we introduce Gigamapping for formulation of the concepts and research in a team project.
-Over the last year we had support from AHO and Dr. Sevaldson in delivering an excellent one-day workshop.
-It has become an essential technique in our pedagogy - if we didn't teach Gigamapping, we would have had to invent it ourselves!
+Over the last year, we had support from AHO and Dr. Sevaldson in delivering an excellent one-day workshop.
+It has become an essential technique in our pedagogy - if we did not teach Gigamapping, we would have had to invent it ourselves!

 Peter Jones, Professor OCADU, Toronto